koreader/libk2pdfopt/readme_k2src.txt

    library with the mods that I put into the zlib_mod folder (gzwrite.c and gzlib.c).
 Search on "WILLUS MOD" in those files to see where I modified them.

-2. I disabled a couple of the MuPDF warnings by modifying two MuPDF source files.
-I also modified stm_buffer.c.
-Mods are in the mupdf_mod folder.
+2. Mods to the released MuPDF library are in the mupdf_mod folder.
-   Search for "willus" in the files to find the mods.
+   Search for "willus" or "sumatra" or "bugs" in the files to find the mods.

 3. Tesseract requires my small C API file plus three custom-modified source files.
    These are in the tesseract_mod folder.
 Search for "willus" in the files to